The 2030 Agenda for Sustainable Development

 Empowered, Active Citizens

-Environmental education programmes help protect ecosystems and advance the fight against climate change.
 As practitioners of Education for Sustainable Development (ESD), we empower people to contribute to the SDGs.
 Our focus is to engage people with the practical tools to introduce sustainable habits to their daily lives.
 We look at each of the 169 SDG targets when to structure our workshops.
 It is important to note that these goals and their objectives are not recent additions to our work.
 Our objectives have always had sustainable development at their core:

-1. Educate individuals on improving their behaviour with energy, food, water, and waste
+1. Educate individuals on improving their behaviour with energy, food, water, and waste.

 2. Engage participants in programmes that emphasise measuring resource savings and behaviour change.

-3. Inspire people to live sustainable lifestyles through positive behaviour
+3. Inspire people to live sustainable lifestyles through positive behaviour.

 Below are some examples on how our work reflects at least one target within each SDG.